About our Pollinator Habitat

 - to provide food, nesting and wintering habitats supporting all life stages of pollinators

-The pollinator gardens will also provide an opportunity for education and awareness through GHS special programming and educational signage.
+The pollinator habitat will also provide an opportunity for education and awareness through GHS special programming and educational signage.
 In fact, much of this project can be visited and enjoyed by the public – not only on our property, but also while using the public trail system that goes along our fence.

 Thanks to our granters: